grafana/loki/docs/sources/clients/promtail/logrotation.md

 We can [configure](https://kubernetes.io/docs/concepts/cluster-administration/logging/#log-rotation) the `kubelet` process running on each node to manage log rotation via two configs.

 1. `containerLogMaxSize` - It defines the maximum size of the container log file before it is rotated.
 For example: "5Mi" or "256Ki".
 Default: "10Mi".
-2. `containerLogMaxFiles` - It specifies the maximum number of container log files that can be present for a container.
+2. `containerLogMaxFiles` - It specifies the maximum number of container log files that can be present per container.
 Default: 5

 Both should be part of `kubelet` config.
 Check cloud provider docs for tweaking this configs in managed version of Kubernetes cluster.
 Examples [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/node-system-config#create), [AKS](https://learn.microsoft.com/en-us/azure/aks/custom-node-configuration#use-custom-node-configuration) and [EKS](https://eksctl.io/usage/customizing-the-kubelet/#customizing-kubelet-configuration)